 Believe me when I tell you that this is one of those dishes that warms straight to your soul.
 It is full of flavors that are so rich and comforting.
 It is one of my all time favorites and I know it will be yours too.
 This Cajun skillet needs to be on your menu for the week.
 Trust me on this one.

 The base of this Cajun skillet and most Cajun/Creole recipes is celery, onion and bell pepper, otherwise known as the holy trinity.
 It is a sure way to start your dish out with great flavor.
 The next ingredient that I want to focus on is boudin sausage.
-It may be unfamiliar to you, but please please trust me that this is what makes the rice ‘dirty’ and freaking delicious.
+It may be unfamiliar to you, but please please trust me that this is what makes the rice 'dirty' and freaking delicious.
 The liver in the sausage is what makes it so rich, but it does not taste like liver at all.
 You could also use andouille sausage, but while flavorful, will not be the same.
 I was able to find a gluten free version of the boudin in the Walmart meat section, there are so many great options these days.
-You can see more healthy Walmart finds in this post.

 As if I haven't sold you on this dish already, it is all cooked in one skillet.
 I know, I know Mic drop 🙂 but seriously, anytime I can have less dishes is a win in my book.
 The flavors get to meld together into one perfect, comforting dish.
 You can use Cajun seasoning for this recipe to be traditional, but I actually used my easy chicken spice rub and it was perfect.